Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The quick sort algorithm is a divide-and-conquer approach that selects a pivot element from the list and partitions it into two sublists based on whether they are greater or less than the pivot.
-The worst-case time complexity of quick sort is O(n^2) when the pivot does not divide the list in half, resulting in n-1 comparisons becoming n*n-1/2.
-However, for the average case, if the pivot splits the list into two sublists of equal size, the time complexity can be reduced to O(n log n).
-To solve this recurrence relation, a substitution technique can be used, which leads to t(n) = 2*t(n)/2 + n, and further simplification results in t(n) = n*|log n.
-The best-case scenario occurs when each comparison is between two elements that are equal to the median of the list, resulting in O(n log n) time complexity.
-This can be proven using the master theorem, which states that t(n) = O(n^a), where a = 2 and b = 2.
-The master theorem can also be applied to solve other recurrence relations, and its results can be used to determine the time complexity of different algorithms.
-Overall, quick sort has an average-case time complexity of O(n log n), making it one of the most efficient sorting algorithms.
+The quicksort algorithm has three time complexities: best case (O(n log n)), worst case (O(n^2)), and average case (O(n log n)).
+The best case occurs when the pivot is the median of the list, dividing the list into two halves.
+In this case, each step reduces the problem size by half, leading to a time complexity of O(n log n).
+However, if the pivot does not divide the list in half, the worst-case scenario occurs, resulting in a time complexity of O(n^2).
+The average case is dominated by the best and worst cases, resulting in a time complexity of O(n log n).
+To solve this recursive equation, we can use substitution or the master theorem.
+Applying the master theorem with parameters a = 2, b = 2, d = 1, and k = 1 yields a solution of O(n log n) for t(n).
+This confirms that the best-case time complexity of quicksort is indeed O(n log n).

+Note: I removed links as they are not supported in this format.

 ---